unified-doc/unified-doc/spec.md

 `unified-doc` uses the [unified][unified] and [hast][hast] interfaces to bridge different content types into a unified structured `hast` syntax tree.
 At a minimum, the `content` and `filename` must be provided to allow `unified-doc` to infer the source content type and how the content should be parsed.
 This inference is accomplished with a mapping of content type to parsers, with the default parser being a text parser.

 Once `content` is parsed into a `hast` tree, we can reliably implement APIs for any supported content type with predictable behaviors.
 APIs are implemented as private [rehype][rehype] plugins, which operate on the `hast` tree.
 For example:
-- annotations can be applied on the `hast` tree by inserting annotated `mark` nodes based on provided annotation data.
+- marks can be applied on the `hast` tree by inserting `mark` nodes based on provided mark data.
 - file data for a specified file extension can be returned by transforming the `hast` tree into relevant output content.
 - the `textContent` is easily computed from the `hast` tree by concatenating all values in text nodes.
 - the `hast` tree can be sanitized through a custom sanitzation schema.

 Public rehype plugins can be attached after private plugins to further enhance the `doc`.
-Note that some APIs (e.g. `annotations` and `textContent`) are unaffected by public plugins since they are applied before public plugins are attached.
+Note that some APIs (e.g. `marks` and `textContent`) are unaffected by public plugins since they are applied before public plugins are attached.

 Searching a document is a common and useful feature, and `unified-doc` accepts custom search algorithms that implement an underlying unified search interface.
 The design of the search interface is simple and only requires implementors to compute offsets based on the `textContent` of a `doc` with a provided query string.